jayaraaj/aws-demo/content/47_experience_assurance/3_debug_fix.md

 #### DEBUGGING AND RE-EXECUTION
 Security test build has failed because the X-Frame-Options was not set in the response headers and this was detected by the ZAP Proxy.
 This rule is set as “**FAIL**” in the gen.conf file for ZAP tool.

-To verify this, go to “Report Dashboard” **-->** Go “Experience QA” section and Click on the “Rule Report” link under the “Security Test” section.
+To verify this, go to “Report Dashboard” **-->** Go “Experience Assurance” section and Click on the “Rule Report” link under the “Security Test” section.
 (This will open the security_test_output.txt in browser).

 If you scroll down to the bottom of the file, you will notice the failure (as shown in the image below)